-- If you acquire intangible depreciating assets such as in-house software, certain items of intellectual property, spectrum licences, datacasting transmitter licences and telecommunications site access rights, you must use the prime cost method. - If you acquire a depreciating asset from an associate who has deducted or can deduct amounts for the decline in value of the asset, see Depreciating asset acquired from an associate on page 11 - If you acquire a depreciating asset but the user of the asset does not change or is an associate of the former user, for example, under sale and leaseback arrangements, see Sale and leaseback arrangements on page 11 - If there has been rollover relief, see Rollover relief on page 22
+If you acquire intangible depreciating assets such as in-house software, certain items of intellectual property, spectrum licences and telecommunications site access rights, you must use the prime cost method.

+- If you acquire a depreciating asset from an associate who has deducted or can deduct amounts for the decline in value of the asset, see Depreciating asset acquired from an associate. - If you acquire a depreciating asset, but the user of the asset does not change or is an associate of the former user, for example, under sale and leaseback arrangements, see Sale and leaseback arrangements.

+If there has been rollover relief, see Rollover relief.

-■ If the asset has been allocated to a low-value pool or software development pool, the decline in value is calculated at a statutory rate, see Software development pools on page 26, and Low-value pools on page 23.
+If the asset has been allocated to a low-value pool or software development pool, the decline in value is calculated at a statutory rate, see Software development pools and Low-value pools.

 By working out the decline in value you determine the adjustable value of a depreciating asset.
 A depreciating asset's adjustable value at a particular time is its cost (first and second elements) less any decline in value up to that time.
-See The cost of a depreciating asset on page 15 for information on first and second elements of cost.
+See Cost of a depreciating asset for information on first and second elements of cost.
 The opening adjustable value of an asset for an income year is generally the same as its adjustable value at the end of the previous income year.

 You calculate the decline in value and adjustable value of a depreciating asset from the asset's start time independently of your use of the depreciating asset for a taxable purpose.
-However, your deduction for the decline in value is reduced by the extent that your use of the asset is for a non-taxable purpose; see Decline in value of a depreciating asset used for a non-taxable purpose on page 10.
-Your deduction may also be reduced if the depreciating asset is a leisure facility or boat even though the asset is used, or installed ready for use, for a taxable purpose; see Decline in value of leisure facilities and Decline in value of boats, both on page 10.
+However, your deduction for the decline in value is reduced by the extent that your use of the asset is for a non-taxable purpose; see Decline in value of a depreciating asset used for a non-taxable purpose.
+Your deduction may also be reduced if the depreciating asset is a leisure facility or boat even though the asset is used, or installed ready for use, for a taxable purpose; see Decline in value of leisure facilities and Decline in value of boats.